 Golf simulators consist of a combination of hardware and software.

-The hardware includes things like cameras, radars, optical sensors, hitting mats, projectors and screens, enclosures, nets, and sound systems.
+The hardware includes things like cameras, radars, optical sensors, hitting mats, projectors and impact screens, enclosures, nets, and sound systems.

 The software takes the measured parameters such as ball speed, club speed, clubface angle, club path, spin, vertical and horizontal launch angle, etc., and simulates the shot in a virtual environment.
 Alternatively, some small software apps may only display numerical values and produce charts to help you analyze your results.